 Main Features of the Page Builder

-In the Unbounce Landing Page Builder you'll see your landing page in progress in the main window, the widget panel on the left, the toolbar at the top, and the properties panes on the right.
-At any time in the Page Builder you can click an object once to bring up its properties on the right of the interface, or double click to edit it further.
+In the Unbounce Builder you'll see your content in progress in the main window, the Widget panel on the left, the Toolbar at the top, and the Properties pane on the right.
+At any time in the Builder you can click an object once to bring up its properties on the right of the interface, or double-click to edit it further.

 Save: You can save your work at any time but make sure to save prior to exiting the Builder otherwise your changes will be lost.

-Preview: this will open in a new window and not all third party elements (outside Unbounce) will display properly in Preview (e.g., external links will not load in Preview).
+Preview: This will open in a new window and not all third party elements (outside Unbounce) will display properly in Preview (e.g., external links will not load in Preview).

-Move Up / Move Down: Move Page Sections up or down your landing page.
+Move Up / Move Down: Move Page Sections up or down within your content.

 Bring Forward / Send Backward: Move objects forward and backward relative to surrounding objects.

-Copy and Paste: This feature enables you to copy and paste elements between pages in your account.
-YES that means you can copy and paste an element from one client page to another!
+Copy and Paste: This feature enables you to copy and paste elements between content in your account.
+Yes, that means you can copy and paste an element from one page or Convertable to another!
 Easy peasy.
 Below are some important notes about using this feature:

 - You can multi-select elements by holding the “Shift” key and selecting items to be copied.
 The more the merrier!

-- The copied item can be pasted either by clicking the Paste icon, or by using the crtl+P command on your keyboard.
+- The copied item can be pasted either by clicking the Paste icon, or by using the CTRL+P command on your keyboard.

-To add any element to your page just drag it from the Widget panel (found to the left of the Unbounce Builder) onto your page.
+To add any element to your content just drag it from the Widget panel (found to the left of the Unbounce Builder) onto your page.

 Group page elements to duplicate

-While you cannot yet duplicate a selection of multiple objects, you can achieve the same functionality by adding a box element to your page and dragging the objects you wish to duplicate into this box.
-These other elements (text, image, buttons etc.) will become children of the box – which means if you duplicate the box, all of it’s contained elements will be duplicated as well.
+While you cannot yet duplicate a selection of multiple objects, you can achieve the same functionality by adding a box element to your content and dragging the objects you wish to duplicate into this box.
+These other elements (text, image, buttons, etc.) will become children of the box, which means if you duplicate the box, all of its contained elements will be duplicated as well.

 Using Mobile Responsive

-Mobile Responsive allows you to serve either a mobile or desktop version of your page automatically to visitors depending on their browser size without using a redirect.
-When Mobile Responsive is set up and enabled on a page, any visitor using a mobile device will see the mobile view of your page, while anyone using a desktop device will be served the desktop view.
+Mobile Responsive allows you to serve either a mobile or desktop version of your content automatically to visitors, depending on their browser size, without using a redirect.
+When Mobile Responsive is set up and enabled on a page or Convertable, any visitor using a mobile device will see the mobile view of your content, while anyone using a desktop device will be served the desktop view.

 How does it work in Unbounce?

-We set the "break point" for your Mobile Responsive pages at 600px.
-This means that any browser window with a viewport of 600px or less will be served the mobile view of the page.
-Any browser with a viewport of greater than 600px will see the desktop version of the page.
+We set the "break point" for your mobile-responsive content at 600px.
+This means that any browser window with a viewport of 600px or less will be served the mobile view of the page or Convertable.
+Any browser with a viewport of greater than 600px will see the desktop version of the content.

-Retina displays, like the iPhone, are technically larger than 600px due to their high resolution, but the viewport behaves like smaller browser window, so retina phones show the mobile version of the page.
+Retina displays (like the iPhone) are technically larger than 600px due to their high resolution, but the viewport behaves like smaller browser window, so retina phones show the mobile version of the content.

-You have three options for making a mobile responsive page in Unbounce:
+You have three options for making mobile-responsive content in Unbounce:

-- Start from a template: All Unbounce templates are now Mobile Responsive, so if you're creating a brand new page, starting from one of these templates will mean that most of the initial set-up work is done for you already.
+- Start from a template: All Unbounce templates are now mobile responsive, so if you're creating a brand new page or Convertable, starting from one of these templates will mean that most of the initial setup work is done for you already.

-- Update an existing page: You can update any existing pages to be mobile responsive.
+- Update an existing page: You can update any existing content to be mobile responsive.
 The objects from your desktop will appear in your mobile version but you'll need to arrange them.
-Keep a keen eye on the out-of-bound warnings to make sure everything displays properly on your page.
+Keep a keen eye on the out-of-bound warnings to make sure everything displays properly on your content.

-- Start from a Blank Page: As always, you can start with a blank page and customize to suit your brand.
-Build your desktop landing pages as normal — all objects added to your page will appear in your mobile version.
-Keep a keen eye on the out-of-bound warnings to make sure everything displays properly on your page.
+- Start from a blank page: As always, you can start with a blank page or Convertable and customize to suit your brand.
+Build your desktop content as normal — all objects added to your content will appear in your mobile version.
+Keep a keen eye on the out-of-bound warnings to make sure everything displays properly on your content.

-There's a few things you'll need to customize your mobile responsive page and start serving it to your mobile visitors:
+There's a few things you'll need to customize your mobile-responsive content and start serving it to your mobile visitors:

-Desktop / Mobile View: Click the buttons on the bottom right of the Page Builder window to toggle between Desktop and Mobile view.
+Desktop / Mobile View: Click the buttons on the bottom right of the Unbounce Builder window to toggle between Desktop and Mobile view.